Is Michael The Restrainer of 2 Thes 2

 2Th 2:10 And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.

 In Paul's instruction to the Thessalonians, he tells them that before the day of Christ can come there must be a falling away first and the man of sin be revealed.
-He also mentions that there is one who is withholding the revelation of the man of sin and that they, the Thessalonians, knew who it was.
-This one who is withholding, is referred to by Paul in both in the neuter and masculine gender, which can only be a spiritual being.
-This revelation, that is being withheld, involves the man of sin sitting in the temple and shewing himself to be God.
+He says that they now know "what" (the apostasia and revelation of the man of sin) was keeping the day of Christ involving Christ's revelation from being at hand.
+He also mentions that there is one who is withholding the revelation of the man of sin and that they, the Thessalonians, were told about this before.
+This one who is withholding the man of sin, is referred to by Paul in the masculine gender.
+It is Michael.
+This revelation of the Beast, that is being withheld, involves the man of sin sitting in the temple and shewing himself to be God.
 Paul also says that this Antichrist (man of sin) shall receive power from Satan.

 We already know from the previous passages we looked at that the abomination of desolation takes place in the middle of the week and it begins the great tribulation.
 Here, we see further details concerning the defiling of the temple, and, learn of one hindering the work of the mystery of iniquity.
 It is said that this hindering will continue "until he be taken out of the way."
 It is interesting to note that the last Greek word in verse 7 is "mesos" which means middle even though it is translated "the way".
 It is as if Paul is saying that the restrainer will continue to hinder until the middle.
 I wonder what middle he was referring to.
 Could it be the middle of the week?
 Could this restrainer be Michael who is associated with the middle of the week in so many other places?

-I believe that there is ample evidence to support Michael as the restrainer of 2Thes 2 and not the church or the Holy Spirit.
+I believe that there is ample evidence to support Michael as the restrainer of 2Thes 2 and not the church or the Holy Spirit as pretribulationists need it to be.